-Let me confess that until sometime ago even I would have thought like you unless I read Indian Domestic Violence Act, 2005 myself.
+Let me confess that until some time ago even I would have thought like you unless I read Indian Domestic Violence Act, 2005 myself.
 So before you form any opinion or believe me, please read the DV ACT yourself to understand this.

 To analyze this further, we need to first understand what constitutes domestic violence.
 If I ask you the definition of Domestic Abuse probably you will say it is beating / physical violence on someone else.
 However, when you read this act you will know that this is a combination of different forms of violence.
-Under this law, the “aggrieved person” is defined as “any woman who is…”and it does not include men.
+Under this law, the “aggrieved person” is defined as “any woman who is…” and it does not include men.
 So this law says only women can be victims of domestic violence and hence we don’t see any cases of DV on men being reported.

 Many of you may think this as true as you may think that men are physically stronger and hence protecting women is more justified.
-So now I will take you through the legal definition of domestic violence so that you know that any two people living together in a domestic situation is liable to experience any one or more of these forms of violence.
+So now I will take you through the legal definition of domestic violence so that you know that any two people living together in a domestic situation are liable to experience any one or more of these forms of violence.

 Domestic violence is defined under four broad categories as follows –